realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

        - "pure,"
        - "no shared mutable state."

-       - ### All these phrases mean "A 'function' that doesn't change anything outside of it's scope."
+       - ### All these phrases mean "A function that doesn't change anything outside of it's own scope, and always returns the same result for the same input."

-    3) Functions can be passed as arguments to other functions.
+    3) #### Functions can be passed as arguments to other functions.
        - ie: "higher-order functions,"
        - "lambdas",
        - "closures",